Haunted Michigan Sites to Visit in the Thumb

 Michigan’s Upper Thumb is full of colorful history—from the boomtowns of the 1800s lumber era to the resorts and vacation homes of today.
 The area has long been acknowledged as an active paranormal region and has been the subject of book, film and television.
-Here are the most active haunted and spooky sites in the area.
+Here are the most active haunted Michigan Thumb sites in the area.

 Pointe Aux Barques Lighthouse